Mississippi Burning: Critical response

 Frances McDormand's performance received critical acclaim, earning her a nomination for the Academy Award for Best Supporting Actress.

-The review aggregation website Rotten Tomatoes sampled 28 reviews and gave Mississippi Burning a score of 79%, with an average score of 6.8/10.
+The review aggregation website Rotten Tomatoes sampled 29 reviews and gave Mississippi Burning a score of 79%.
 The consensus reads: "Mississippi Burning draws on real-life tragedy to impart a worthy message with the measured control of an intelligent drama and the hard-hitting impact of a thriller."
 Another review aggregator, Metacritic, assigned the film a weighted average score of 65 out of 100 based on 11 reviews from mainstream critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In a review for Time magazine entitled "Just Another Mississippi Whitewash", author Jack E. White described the film as a "cinematic lynching of the truth".
 Columnist Desson Howe of The Washington Post felt that the film "speeds down the complicated, painful path of civil rights in search of a good thriller.
 Surprisingly, it finds it."
 Jonathan Rosenbaum lambasted Parker's direction and stated that the film's focus on "the FBI as the sole heroic defender of the victims of southern racism in 1964...subverts the history of the civil rights movement itself".
 In addition, he opined that the nonwhite characters in the film are portrayed as "noble, suffering icons without any depth or personality".
 Rita Kempley, also writing for The Washington Post, criticized the film for viewing "the black struggle from an all-white perspective", and drew comparisons to Cry Freedom (1987), writing that both films had "the right story, but with the wrong heroes."
 Pauline Kael, writing for The New Yorker, praised the acting, but described the film as being "morally repugnant".